FairRootGroup/FairSoft/legacy/README.md

 The latter will eventually replace the "Legacy" setup system in a future release.

-## System dependencies
+## Installation from source

-Before we start, find the list of required system packages together with instructions on how to install them in the [dependencies section](dependencies.md).
+Installing FairSoft is based on the standard CMake workflow.

-## Installation
+### 1. Install system dependencies

-Installing FairSoft is based on the standard CMake workflow with the option to exchange the command-line based CMake configure step with a menu-guided convenience script.
+Find the list of required system packages together with instructions on how to install them in the [dependencies section](dependencies.md).

-### 1. Clone the git repo
+### 2. Clone the git repo

 ```
 git clone -b <release> https://github.com/FairRootGroup/FairSoft